BI-CTSICN/CBU/pipelines.md

 Extraction and alignment of fragments of target molecules is performed followed by assembly of overlapping fragmented sequencing reads into long-enough CDR3 containing contigs using the MiXCR pipeline to analyze TCR or Ig repertoire from sequencing data.

+Requirements from the Investigator for the Analysis

+a.
+Fastq files (Required)
+b.
+Organism used (Required)
+c.
+Platform used for the sequencing (Optional)
+d.
+Sample sheet (Required).
+Sample sheet should have the following:
+I)	Sample names (required)
+II)	Conditions associated to each samples (required) III)	Lane information (required)
+IV)	Sample concentration (optional for bulk; required for Single cell)

 ## **Metagenomics/Microbiome**

 The raw sequencing data in fastqc files is first quality checked with FastQC and depending upon the quality it is trimmed using the following tools.